The Foundations of a Healthy Lifestyle

 The Exercise to Lose Weight Conundrum

-It was not all that long ago when it was considered naïve by health practitioners to believe that increased activity contributed to fat loss.
+It was not long ago when it was considered naïve by health practitioners to believe that increased activity contributed to fat loss.
 Louis Newburgh of the University of Michigan determined in 1942 that a 250-pound man would only burn three calories by walking up a flight of stairs.
 Newburgh calculated that “He will have to climb twenty flights of stairs to rid himself of the energy contained in one slice of bread!”
 The only thing Newburgh could say of exercise was that it would make that same man hungrier.

 Then, during the sixties, nutritionist Jean Mayer, the future president of Tufts University, contradicted that mainstream thinking arguing that a ‘sedentary lifestyle’ was the primary cause of our Nation’s obesity problem.
 Mayer and other physicians of the time were shocked to learn that obese patients often ate less food than their leaner counterparts.
 They also observed that obese people were much less active.
 Mayer therefore concluded (and heavily promoted) that low levels of activity were the cause of obesity.